Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: System model

 \subsection{Fusion System: Channel Between Sensors and FC}

-In this section we will investigate the complete model of the sensor to FC communication by using a Rayleigh fading channel model and an $M$-ary frequency-shift keying ($M$-FSK) modulation scheme where $M$ different symbols are transmitted by a carrier wave of different frequency for each different symbol. $M$-FSK is a suitable modulation scheme for low power low data rate data transmission as preferred by majority of the sensor device equipment.
-In \cite{Vosoughi14}, the error probability when the detectors perform FSK modulation was minimized when training symbol transmit power is zero.
-Accordingly, non-coherent demodulation of $M$-FSK was adopted in this paper.
-Additionally, in order to concentrate on the fusion of sensor data with non-identical signal levels, we considered the case of no channel, i.e. when error-free sensor outputs are available at the FC, which we called as direct data transmission (DDT).
-Once data from the sensors are at the FC, an equal gain fusion rule is applied for every different type of sensor transmissions to FC since the relative reliability of sensor outputs are not evaluated.
+In this section we will investigate the general case by using the frequency-shift keying (FSK) modulation scheme where digital data is transmitted by transmitting a carrier wave of different frequency for each different data item. $M$-FSK that is FSK with M different symbols is a suitable modulation scheme for low power low data rate data transmission as preferred by majority of the sensor device equipment.
+In this paper, $M$-FSK modulation scheme with non-coherent demodulation has been investigated for Rayleigh fading channels and AWGN.
+Training symbol transmit power is zero and different sizes of modulation constellation are utilized as described in subsection \ref{Fading channel}.
+Moreover, in order to concentrate on the fusion of sensor data with non-identical signal levels, we consider the case of no channel i.e. when error-free sensor outputs are available at the fusion center which we called as direct data transmission (DDT).
+Once data from the sensors are at the FC, an equal gain fusion rule is applied for every different types of sensor transmissions to FC since the relative reliability of sensor outputs are not evaluated.